 USFWS mitigation policy identifies California’s riparian habitats, including SRA cover habitat, as a Resource Category 2 habitat.
 The designation criteria for habitat in Resource Category 2 is “habitat to be impacted is of high quality for evaluation species and is relatively scarce or becoming scarce on a national basis or in the ecoregion section” (U.S. Fish and Wildlife Service 1993) for which “no net loss of in-kind habitat value” is recommended (46 FR 7644, January 23, 1981).
 In addition, NMFS typically recommends revegetating onsite at a 3:1 ratio (three units replaced per each unit of affected habitat) with native riparian species to facilitate the development of SRA cover habitat.
-Implementation of Mitigation Measure VEG-2.2 described in Chapter 9, Vegetation Wetland Resources, would compensate for the removal of riparian vegetation and SRA cover habitat.
+Implementation of Mitigation Measure VEG-2.1 (Chapter 9) would reduce the level of impact because all locations of riparian vegetation in and within 300 feet of the Project footprint would be identified and mapped, and implementation of Mitigation Measure VEG-2.2 would compensate for the removal of riparian vegetation and SRA cover habitat.

 The removal of SRA cover habitat that contributes to stream shading could potentially increase water temperature and have adverse effects on fish, depending on species-specific temperature preferences.
 However, such increases would be extremely localized as the linear extent of SRA cover habitat that would be removed at individual construction sites would be relatively small, ranging from a footprint impact as small as several trees at construction sites on tributary streams to a footprint impact as large as approximately 200 to 250 linear feet of continuous riparian habitat along the Sacramento River under Alternative 2.
-NMFS (2017:220) noted the Sacramento River is a wide, faster-moving waterbody and is less likely to experience warming of water temperatures caused by limited decreases in riparian vegetation, such as would occur with construction of the alternatives.
+NMFS (2017:220) noted the Sacramento River is a wide, faster-moving waterbody and is less likely to experience warming of water temperatures caused by limited decreases in riparian vegetation, such as would occur with construction of Alternative2.
 This is because as river channels become wider, a smaller fraction of the channel is affected by shading from the riparian vegetation found along those riverbanks.
 As further described by NMFS (2017:220), the volume of water present in the river channel acts as a thermal sink, resisting temperature changes caused by shading along a narrow riparian zone.
 Temperature changes are more influenced by the greater surface area of exposed open water in the river channel, ambient air temperatures over those exposed areas, solar irradiation, and the influence of water layers mixing within the main river channel.
-Because any water temperature increases as a result of decreased riparian vegetation under the alternatives are anticipated to be small and localized, the effects on fish from changes in water temperature would be expected to be minimal.
+Because any water temperature increases as a result of decreased riparian vegetation under Alternative2 are anticipated to be small and localized, the effects on fish from changes in water temperature would be expected to be minimal.

 Reduced Habitat Extent and Access